-Since the substantial easing and conclusion of COVID-19 pandemic restrictions, we have resumed funding our operations principally with cash flow from operations.
-Our principal uses for liquidity have been funding our return to service on 193 cruise ships and in 51 destination resorts, including associated working capital investment and capital expenditures; debt service, including full repayment of \$7 million borrowed under our First Lien Revolving Facility, full repayment of our \$25 million Second Lien Term Loan Facility, and \$42 million repayment of our First Lien Term Loan Facility; and purchasing 789,046 of our common shares at a purchase price of \$11.46 per common share from Steiner Leisure Limited pursuant to a Shares Repurchase Agreement.
+We fund our operations principally with cash flow from operations.
+Our principal uses for our liquidity have been funding our health and wellness centers onboard 199 cruise ships and in 50 destination resorts, including associated working capital investment and capital expenditures; debt service, including \$59.6 million repayment of our First Lien Term Loan Facility; purchasing 1,395,432 of our common shares from Steiner Leisure Limited pursuant to a Shares Repurchase Agreement, and purchasing 745,302 of our common shares under a Share Repurchase Program, among other uses of our liquidity.